How to look for records of... Taxation before 1689

 3. The E 179 database

-By providing information on the nature and content of the majority of the records, the database helps you navigate the records relating to tax assessment and collection in England and Wales pre 1689.
+The E 179 database provides information on both lay and clerical taxation records in England and Wales (13th century-1689).
+By providing information on the nature and content of the majority of the records, the database helps you navigate the records relating to tax assessment and collection in England and Wales before 1689.

-3.1 What can I find in the records?
+3.1 What can you find in the records?

 - fractional taxes (fifteenths and tenths 1134-1624)